-Sep September 30 ptember 30 Note 2013 2012 Technical and consulting fees (i) \$ 361,860 \$ 171,127 General and administrative expenses (ii) - 125,788 Management fees (iii) 360,437 767,022 Related party transactions fees \$ 722,297 \$ 1,063,937
+December 31 De December 31 Note 2013 2012 Technical and consulting fees (i) \$ 5 519,448 \$ 222,702 General and administrative expenses (ii) - 147,530 Management fees (iii) 5 513,162 928,860 Related party transactions fees \$ 1,0 32,610 \$ 1,299,092

-- i) To companies controlled by former officers of VP Operations (\$212K) and the VP Exploration (\$150K) for management services performed. - ii) To a company controlled by the former corporate secretary for management services performed as an officer. - iii) To a company controlled by the President & CEO for management services performed.
+- i) To companies controlled by former officers of VP Operations (\$283K) and the VP Exploration (\$236K) for management services performed. - ii) To a company controlled by the former corporate secretary for management services performed as an officer. - iii) To a company controlled by the President & CEO for management services performed.

-During the nine months ended September 30, 2013, transactions with related parties were measured at fair value.
-In September 2013, the Company was advanced a \$5 million bridge Ioan ("Bridge Loan") by First Access Financial Group, Inc. ("First Access"), a company controlled by the President and Chief Executive Officer of the Company.
-The Bridge Loan was intended to provide additional liquidity to the Company until the closing of the Loan with Orion.
-The original terms of the Bridge Loan, as announced in the Company's news release dated September 11, 2013, provided that the Bridge Loan would accrue interest at a rate of 1.25% per month, with the first 90 days of interest being prepaid in advance, and be subject to an origination fee of US\$125,000 (the "Origination Fee") and the issuance of 1,000,000 common share purchase warrants (the "Warrants") to First Access.
+During the year ended December 31, 2013, transactions with related parties were measured at fair value.
+On September 11, 2013, the Company was advanced a \$5 million bridge loan ("Bridge Loan") by First Access Financial Group, Inc. ("First Access"), a company controlled by the President and Chief Executive Officer of the Company.
+The Bridge Loan was intended to provide additional liquidity to the Company until the closing of the loan with Orion.
+The terms of the Bridge Loan provided interest at a rate of 1.25% per month, with the first 90 days of interest being prepaid in advance and an origination fee of US\$125,000 and the issuance of 1,000,000 common share purchase warrants.
 The Warrants expire on September 26, 2014, have an exercise price of \$2.31 per share, and were ascribed an aggregate fair value of US\$688,931 using the Black-Sholes model.
+The fair value of the warrants was recorded as financing expense for the year 2013.
+Assumptions used in the Black-Sholes model are: risk free interest rate: 1.22%, expected life: 1 year, expected volatility: 101.42%, expected dividend per share: \$nil.

-Upon the closing of the Loan with Orion, the Bridge Loan was repaid to First Access and, in consideration of the short time the Bridge Loan was outstanding, First Access agreed to amend the terms of the Bridge Loan such that the Origination Fee and all pre-paid interest were refunded to the Company, and interest was only payable on the period from the date of advancement of the Bridge Loan until its repayment.
+Upon the closing of the loan with Orion, the Bridge Loan was fully repaid to First Access and, in consideration of the short time the Bridge Loan was outstanding, First Access agreed to amend the terms of the Bridge Loan such that the origination fee and all pre-paid interest were refunded to the Company, and interest was only paid on the period from the date of advancement of the Bridge Loan until its repayment in the amount of \$ 56,667.